Absorbing Man: Fictional character biography

-However, Creel goes on to battle many other heroes, such as the Avengers, Daredevil, the Dazzler, the Hulk, and Spider-Man.
+However, Creel goes on to battle many other heroes, such as the Avengers, Daredevil, Dazzler, the Hulk, and Spider-Man.
 He is one of the villains who participates in the Secret Wars, and also develops a romantic relationship with the super-strong villainess Titania.
 The pair also join the reformed fourth version of the Masters of Evil.
 Creel has several more battles with Thor (and the Eric Masterson Thor) and a skirmish with the cosmic hero Quasar.
 Although he assisted Crossbones in a plan to attack Captain America, when Absorbing Man learned that Crossbones intended to detonate a bomb in New York, he absorbed the properties of Captain America's shield to contain the blast, declaring that he was not a murderer.

-Creel is later incarcerated in an experimental prison called the Big House, where all prisoners are shrunken via Hank Pym's "Pym Particles".
-An escape attempt is thwarted by She-Hulk.

 The Absorbing Man escapes prison and allies with the Owl as an enforcer, but finds himself opposed by Spider-Man and new hero Ethan Edwards (later revealed to be a disguised Skrull).
 He is briefly trapped and converted into a new form of cocaine by one of the Owl's operatives when they become frustrated with his unprofessional approach, with the new drug briefly giving those who snort him a degree of his powers, but he reassembles himself and goes after the Owl for revenge.
 Spider-Man defeats Creel by tricking him into running a gauntlet where he absorbs multiple objects thrown at him, culminating in Creel absorbing two different chemicals that cause him to explode.

 The Absorbing Man later battles and is apparently killed by the hero Sentry during the events of Civil War.
 However, he later appears at the funeral of Stilt-Man.

-Creel and Titania later come into conflict with the heroine She-Hulk and her Skrull partner Jazinda after they attempt to arrest Creel's cousin Rockwell Davis.

 During the Dark Reign storyline, Creel joins a new version of the Lethal Legion led by the Grim Reaper.
 After a defeat, Creel escapes prison and absorbs a shard of the Cosmic Cube.

-The Absorbing Man suffers a setback when villain Norman Osborn uses an enchanted sword—provided by Loki—to remove his absorbing powers completely.

-Creel is also revealed to be the father of the hero Stonewall.